-The Colour ink paintings are selected from picture book Wu Song Beats the Tiger, which is a story in Water Margin – a Ming Dynasty novel about the Song Dynasty rebels.
+The Colour ink paintings are selected from the picture book Wu Song Beats the Tiger, which is a story in Water Margin – a Ming Dynasty novel about the Song Dynasty rebels.

 Author Liu Jiyou (刘继卣 1918 – 1983) received several Chinese and international awards for his artwork in Wu Song Beats the Tiger.

 After years of working as a freelance kung fu coach and travelling around, Wu Song decided to return home to visit his old brother.
 When he arrived at the hilltop shortly before the sun was going down in the west, he spotted a tavern so he stepped in and ordered rice wine and roasted beef.

 Barkeeper: Sir, if you take more than three bowls of rice wine, you must not advance your journey through Mt Jingyang.

 Wu Song: Why not?

-Barkeeper: Didn’t you read the notice posted on walls?
+Barkeeper: Didn’t you read the notice posted on the walls?
 Mt Jingyang is currently ruled by a man-eating beast who has its military bases all over the mountain.

 Wu Song: So?
 I’m just a passenger.
 Why should it pick a fight with me?
-Nuts? (leaves the tavern after emptied his 18th bowl of rice wine).
+Nuts? (leaves the tavern after emptying his 18th bowl of rice wine).

-Tiger (leaps out of the bush): Hi, dare you to hack into my network!
+Tiger (leaps out of the bush): Hi, dare you hack into my network!

 Wu Song (baffling): What?
 Where is your network?